rcdevs/nextcloud_openotp_auth/README.md

 ### **********   DESCRIPTION   **********
 OpenOTP plugin enables two-factor authentication to login to Nextcloud Admin/User Panel.
 Username/Email and Password are validated locally, and next step the plugin handle the Second Factor, i.e. the Challenge, as a "Two-Factor Vendor".
 OpenOTP plugin manage several Login Mode including:
 - NextCloud Password (NCP) + OTP (either fill in the input text, or easier by Pressing OK when receiving the Push Notification on mobile).
 - NCP + FidoU2F (U2F Fido authentication method, see https://fidoalliance.org/ for more details.)
 - NCP + OTP Or FidoU2F

 User must exists in both Local Database and OpenOTP server (=LDAP integration).
 Nextcloud User Name must be the same as OTP Server (LDAP) Login Name (or email in NC and UPN/Alias in OpenOTP) but password could be different (simple passwords are not sent to OTP server).
 The reason is the way how Nextcloud designs TwoFactor vendor integration, most of the time all the login steps could  be validated to a single User backend (e.g. Authentication Server) avoiding duplicate accounts.
+The new plugin is compatible with user_ldap core application.
+So, with just a little attribute to configure in the LDAP app, it's possible to have all the user account in one place, your LDAP Directory (Nextcloud need local accounts to work properly but they are auto generated with LDAP integration app)

 (No more contextual auth, account auto-creation while first Login on OpenOTP, Local OR Remote password validation (avoiding user blocking during configuration), remote password management (handle now by core), Global or per user permission)